Emmanuel-Onyia/PortfolioWebsite/README.md

 22:16
 Got back from walmart shift.
 Back on the project.
 The Goal today is to make some edits to the website to practice my html and css.
-Also I would liek to continue troubleshooting the previous permission issue with my lambda function.
+Also I would like to continue troubleshooting the previous permission issue with my lambda function.